Buneil/aws-bootcamp-cruddur-2023/journal/week1.md

   ![](assets/line70.png)

-I was able to fix it with help of the group and the final image is below
+I was able to fix it with help of the group members who are very supportive  and the final image is below

 ![](assets/notificatios1.png)